Article Snapshot

 “Blockchain Solves Every Problem”

-Not every database needs a distributed ledger.
+In general, not every database needs a distributed ledger.

-Sometimes traditional systems are faster and more practical.
+For example, sometimes traditional systems are faster and more practical.

 “Blockchain Eliminates All Trust”

-This technology reduces certain trust requirements.
+For example, this technology reduces certain trust requirements.

 However, users still trust: